paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-021-north-american-free-trade.md

 (2) if the determination referred to in paragraph (1) is affirmative and an allegation regarding critical circumstances was made under [section 3352(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3352/a&num=0&edition=prelim), make a determination regarding that allegation.

-**(b) Additional finding and recommendation if determination affirmative** If the determination made by the International Trade Commission under subsection (a) of this section with respect to imports of an article is affirmative, the International Trade Commission shall find, and recommend to the President in the report required under subsection (c) of this section, the amount of import relief that is necessary to remedy or, except in the case of imports of a Canadian article, prevent the injury found by the International Trade Commission in the determination.
+**(b) Additional finding and recommendation if determination affirmative** If the determination made by the International Trade Commission under subsection (a) with respect to imports of an article is affirmative, the International Trade Commission shall find, and recommend to the President in the report required under subsection (c), the amount of import relief that is necessary to remedy or, except in the case of imports of a Canadian article, prevent the injury found by the International Trade Commission in the determination.
 The import relief recommended by the International Trade Commission under this subsection shall be limited to that described in [section 3354(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3354/c&num=0&edition=prelim).

-**(c) Report to President** No later than the date that is 30 days after the date on which a determination is made under subsection (a) of this section with respect to an investigation, the International Trade Commission shall submit to the President a report that shall include—
+**(c) Report to President** No later than the date that is 30 days after the date on which a determination is made under subsection (a) with respect to an investigation, the International Trade Commission shall submit to the President a report that shall include—

 (1) a statement of the basis for the determination;

 (2) dissenting and separate views; and

-(3) any finding made under subsection (b) of this section regarding import relief.
+(3) any finding made under subsection (b) regarding import relief.

-**(d) Public notice** Upon submitting a report to the President under subsection (c) of this section, the International Trade Commission shall promptly make public such report (with the exception of information which the International Trade Commission determines to be confidential) and shall cause a summary thereof to be published in the Federal Register.
+**(d) Public notice** Upon submitting a report to the President under subsection (c), the International Trade Commission shall promptly make public such report (with the exception of information which the International Trade Commission determines to be confidential) and shall cause a summary thereof to be published in the Federal Register.

 **(e) Applicable provisions** For purposes of this subpart, the provisions of paragraphs (1), (2), and (3) of [section 1330(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section1330/d&num=0&edition=prelim) shall be applied with respect to determinations and findings made under this section as if such determinations and findings were made under [section 2252 of this title](./chapter-012-trade-act-of-1974.md#section-2252).

 <a id="section-3355"></a>
 ## § 3355.
 Provision of relief
-**(a) In general** No later than the date that is 30 days after the date on which the President receives the report of the International Trade Commission containing an affirmative determination of the International Trade Commission under [section 3353(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3353/a&num=0&edition=prelim), the President, subject to subsection (b) of this section, shall provide relief from imports of the article that is the subject of such determination to the extent that the President determines necessary to remedy or, except in the case of imports of a Canadian article, prevent the injury found by the International Trade Commission.
+**(a) In general** No later than the date that is 30 days after the date on which the President receives the report of the International Trade Commission containing an affirmative determination of the International Trade Commission under [section 3353(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3353/a&num=0&edition=prelim), the President, subject to subsection (b), shall provide relief from imports of the article that is the subject of such determination to the extent that the President determines necessary to remedy or, except in the case of imports of a Canadian article, prevent the injury found by the International Trade Commission.

 **(b) Exception** The President is not required to provide import relief under this section if the President determines that the provision of the import relief will not provide greater economic and social benefits than costs.